Garden Club of Oak Park and River Forest

 A group of enthusiastic gardeners formed the Garden Club of Oak Park and River Forest (GCOPRF) in 1917.
-A charter member of the Garden Clubs of Illinois, GCOPRF began to celebrate 102 years, March 7, 2019.
-The Club continues to lead the way in actively supporting horticulture and garden projects in both the community and private spaces including home gardening, floral design, civic beautification, nature conservancy, horticulture education and “garden therapy” for seniors at Oak Park Arms.
+A charter member of the Garden Clubs of Illinois.
+The club continues to lead the way in actively supporting horticulture and garden projects in both the community and private spaces including home gardening, floral design, civic beautification, nature conservancy, horticulture education and “garden therapy” for seniors.

 GCOPRF is a 501 (c) (3) non-profit organization comprised of experts and novices who are committed to helping hobbyists learn about garden design, plant materials and culture for their own back yards.
-The Garden Club holds monthly meetings, (excluding January, July, August) on the second Wednesday of the month at Cheney Mansion in Oak Park and occasionally a meeting at the Oak Park or River Forest Library..
-(See the meeting schedule on this site) In addition to our educational and social programs, we have hands on classes and field trips to become more successful and creative gardeners.
+GCOPRF holds monthly meetings, (excluding January, July, August) on the second Wednesday of the month at Cheney Mansion in Oak Park and occasionally a meeting at the Oak Park or River Forest Library.
+See the meeting schedule on this site.
+In addition to our educational and social programs, we have hands on classes and field trips to become more successful and creative gardeners.
 Our primary mission is to spread understanding of horticulture throughout Oak Park and River Forest and to promote it as an important way to enrich and beautify our communities.
-No matter where you live, the Garden Club welcomes you as a special guest at our events.
+No matter where you live, GCOPRF welcomes you as a special guest at our events.
 Residency in Oak Park or River Forest is not required for membership.